kevinohara80/staque/README.md

 ***staque*** also provides sub-queuing.
 This is useful if you are doing something like queueing jobs by client.
 Each sub-queue acts independently.
 To load a job into a sub-queue, just provide a sub-queue key.

-Note: Not providing a sub-queue just puts your job in a queue called `_default`.
+Note: Not providing a sub-queue just puts your job in a sub-queue called `_default`.

 ```js
 queue.load('foo task', 'client1', function(err) {